jmtodaro/tor-blog-data/markdown/blog/2009-10-12-tor-0224-alpha-released.md

 <!-- more -->

+On October 10, we released Tor version 0.2.2.4-alpha.

+This release can be found at [https://www.torproject.org/download/](https://www.torproject.org/download/ "https://www.torproject.org/download/")

+It contains the following:
+ **Major bugfixes:**

+-   Fix several more asserts in the circuit\_build\_times code, for
+     example one that causes Tor to fail to start once we have
+     accumulated 5000 build times in the state file.
+Bugfixes on
+     0.2.2.2-alpha; fixes bug 1108.

+**New directory authorities:**

+-   Move moria1 and Tonga to alternate IP addresses.

+**Minor features:**

 -   Log SSL state transitions at debug level during handshake, and
      include SSL states in error messages.
 This may help debug future
      SSL handshake issues.